benmvp/slides/2022/connecttech/webdev.md

 - Talking about `<frameset>`!
 - Before I even try to explain the code, take in this HTML!
   - No it's not React 😂
-- It's in ALL-CAPS
+- And it's in ALL-CAPS
 - Attributes like `MARGINHEIGHT` & `FRAMEBORDER` aren't even quoting the values
-- `<FRAME>` tags aren't even self-closing
+- `<FRAME>` tags aren't even self-closings
-  - Dunno how the browser figured out that one!
+  - Like how browsers even figure out how to handle that?
 - The web was wild!

 /////